Customs Attorneys for Textiles, Apparel & Footwear Imports

 Textiles , Apparel, and Footwear

-These categories hold some of the highest duty rates in the U.S. tariff.
-Common import strategies include:
+These categories hold some of the highest duty rates in the U.S. tariff, and in FY 2017 accounted for 41% of all duties collected ($13.5 billion).

 - Tariff engineering of products to meet lower duty classifications